Skip to main content

 Purpose

-Penn supports urban greening, especially in the greater Philadelphia region, by providing free trees to University of Pennsylvania and the University of Pennsylvania Hospital System staff and faculty.
+Penn supports urban greening, especially in the greater Philadelphia region, by providing free trees to University of Pennsylvania and the University of Pennsylvania Health System staff and faculty.

 Team